 The Community Planning Workshop (2014) developed an initial database of existing parking occupancies in the downtown.
-Many areas of the downtown already exceed 85% occupancy in the summer peak hours, and additional information on parking utilization will be developed in Phase 1 (Strategy 7).
+Many areas of the downtown already exceed 85% occupancy in summer peak periods, and additional information on parking utilization will be developed in Phase 1 (Strategy 7).
 Additional data should be used to evaluate parking constraints and determine whether there is a deficit of parking downtown.
 This data will be useful in helping to "right size" any parking facility that might be developed.

-It is recommended that the Parking Manager and DPAC initiate the following:
+It is recommended that the Parking Coordinator and DPAC initiate the following: